Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 This script will automate the process of creating a new `Premiere Pro` project.
 This script copies a template project file found in `..\Backups\Adobe Backups\Premiere\Template\` to the desired project folder.
 ***

-> #### `obs_screenshot.ahk`
-A script to quickly focus `OBS` and input the `screenshot` hotkey. (set within `KSA.ini`)
-***

-> #### `powerpoints.ahk`
-As a speedrunner, route documents are a frequent thing to have open - but can be a little tedious as if the document isn't the active window, trying to progress it forward will result in nothing.

-This script will activate the desired window before progressing it forward.
-***

-> #### `qss.ahk Scripts`
-`Quick Sound Settings`. *These scripts were primarily used when I used a `GoXLR`*.
-When using a goxlr, there are times I would want my browser's audio stream to go to a separate track so `OBS` wouldn't hear it, and then there are other times where I would want to show chat a video, these scripts were designed to automate that process.

-- `qss_firefox DEFAULT/STREAM.ahk` => open the `"ms-settings:apps-volume"` settings page, locate the firefox logo, set it to the desired audio channel.
-- `quick sound settings.ahk`       => open the `"ms-settings:apps-volume"` settings page.
-***

 > #### `scale.ahk Scripts`
 Set the scale of the selected track to a predetermined amount.
 Works in Premiere & Resolve
 ***

 > #### `speed.ahk Scripts`
 Set the speed of the selected track to a predetermined amount.
 Works in Premiere.
-***

-> #### `start stream.ahk Scripts`
-Two scripts designed to start all programs I need for a livestream, as well as making sure they all get moved into the correct position.
-They will also make sure OBS is on the correct profile.
-These scripts are the main culperate for getting me into ahk!
 ***

 > #### `generate project directory.ahk`